The Impact Of The European Chicken Commitment

 Since the 1970s, intensive chicken farming in Europe has faced mounting public criticism for its negative impact on animal welfare.
 While the European Union eventually set minimum legal standards, many people felt these rules were insufficient to protect birds.
 In response, various extensive systems, which use slower-growing breeds and lower stocking densities, began to emerge in specific countries, such as the Netherlands, Germany, and France.

 To unify these efforts and raise the bar across the entire continent, a group of 30 non-profit organizations established the European Chicken Commitment (ECC) in 2016.
 Also known as the Better Chicken Commitment (BCC), this policy provides a set of welfare standards that companies can commit to meeting.
-It requires companies to use slower-growing breeds and provide birds with more space, natural light, and environmental enrichment.
+It requires companies to use slower-growing breeds and offer birds more space, natural light, and environmental enrichment.
 The ECC acts as a “middle segment,” bridging the gap between conventional and organic production systems.
 This study evaluates the trade-offs of this transition across three main areas: economics, the environment, and food safety.

 The study aimed to provide an independent view of these aspects, filling gaps left by previous industry-commissioned research.
 The researchers focused on six major chicken-producing European countries: Poland, Germany, Spain, France, Italy, and the Netherlands.
 They used 2024 as the base year for calculations.